img.each_iptc_dataset { |dataset, data_field| block}

 Note: You can also use to_blob to convert an image into a string.

-A StorageType value that specifies the C datatype to which the pixel data will be converted.
-The default is CharPixel, which means that the pixel values will be stored as C unsigned chars.
+, which means that the pixel values will be stored as C unsigned char

 a string